 We are a small, research-intensive philosophy department, specializing in modern Continental (European) philosophy.
 We no longer offer undergraduate study, but we now have more than 45 postgraduate students working with us in philosophy.
 Staffordshire University is a fully accredited part of the United Kingdom higher education system.

 Philosophy has as its core staff Prof Douglas Burnham and Prof David Webb, who work closely with colleagues from across the humanities and social sciences.
-Other staff associated with philosophy — that is, colleagues who teach or can supervise postgraduate students — include Dr. Mike Ball, Professor Ian Brown, Dr. Mark Brown, Dr. Graham Coulter-Smith, Dr. Martin Jesinghausen, Professor Peter Kevern, Dr. Lisa Mansell, Dr. Peter Lamb and Dr. Em Temple-Malt.
+Other staff associated with philosophy — that is, colleagues who teach or can supervise postgraduate students — include Dr. Mike Ball, Professor Ian Brown, Dr. Mark Brown, Dr. Graham Coulter-Smith, Samantha Fletcher, Dr. Martin Jesinghausen, Professor Peter Kevern, Dr. Lisa Mansell, Dr. Peter Lamb and Dr. Em Temple-Malt.
 You will find profiles of these staff, and their specific research interests, on the main University website.

 The distance learning Masters in Continental Philosophy (click here for more details).
 You can start on this course in September or in January.